Adg0/the_boys/services/claim/README.md

 ## Dutch Auction

 The mechanism involves a Dutch auction where the price starts high and decreases over time.
-The first person to pay the auction price at a certain point is allowed to claim all the assets in the Fee Flow controller.
+The first person to pay the auction price at a certain point is allowed to claim all the assets in the treasury.

 ![Compound-V][def]